GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 9. When asked to write in "ISO Image Mode (Recommended)" or "DD Image Mode", select "ISO Image Mode" and press "OK".

-The program will take a few minutes to write the USB.
+The program will take a few minutes to write the USB drive.

 **MacOS**:
-1. Prepare the Ubuntu download for copying to the USB:
+1. Prepare the Ubuntu download for copying to the USB drive:
     ```
     $ cd $HOME/Downloads
     $ hdiutil convert ubuntu-16.04.1-desktop-amd64.iso -format UDRW -o ubuntu-16.04.1-desktop-amd64.img
     ```
-2. Determine the MacOS "device identifier" for the Boot USB:
+2. Determine the MacOS "device identifier" for the Boot USB drive:
     1. List all disks and partitions:
     ```
     $ diskutil list
     ```
-    2. Insert the "SETUP 1 BOOT" USB in an empty USB slot.
+    2. Insert the "SETUP 1 BOOT" USB drive in an empty USB slot.
-    3. Wait 10 seconds for the operating system to recognize the USB.
+    3. Wait 10 seconds for the operating system to recognize the USB drive.
     4. List all disks and partitions again:
     ```
     $ diskutil list